kigawas/blog/content/posts/rustacean-clean-architecture-approach.md

 - **Performance Overhead**: Convenience often translates to additional layers, which can impact performance.
 - **Steep Learning Curve**: Mastering these frameworks can be time-consuming, potentially offsetting initial productivity gains.

-### The Micro Framework Tightrope: The Build-Your-Own-Adventure
+### The Micro Framework Tightrope: The Build-Your-Own Adventure

 Micro frameworks offer minimalism and flexibility, but this freedom isn't free: